khushi280/ci-cd-Project/README.md

 SonarQube 📊: A code quality analysis tool that scans the codebase for bugs, vulnerabilities, and code smells, ensuring high-quality code standards.
 Jenkins 🤖: Automation server used to orchestrate the CI/CD pipeline, managing the entire build, test, and deployment process.
 Maven ☕: A build automation tool used primarily for Java projects.
 It handles project builds, dependencies, and documentation.
-Nexus 📦: Artifact repository manager that stores and manages build artifacts, such as jar files, Docker images, and other dependencies.
+Nexus 📦: Artifact repository manager that stores and manages build artifacts, such as JAR files, Docker images, and other dependencies.
 Prometheus and Grafana 📉: Monitoring tools used to collect and visualize metrics from the deployed application, helping in identifying performance issues.
 Kubernetes 🧊: An open-source container orchestration platform that manages the deployment, scaling, and operations of application containers.
 📦 Pipeline Stages